awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/CWL_AnalyzeLogData_VisualizationQuery.md

 # Tutorial: Run a Query That Produces a Time Series Visualization<a name="CWL_AnalyzeLogData_VisualizationQuery"></a>

-When you run a query that uses the `bin()` function to group the returned results by a time period, you can view the results as a line graph, stacked area graph, or bar chart\.
-This helps you more effiiciently visualize trends in log events over time\.
+When you run a query that uses the `bin()` function to group the returned results by a time period, you can view the results as a line graph, stacked area graph, pie chart, or bar chart\.
+This helps you more efficiently visualize trends in log events over time\.

 **To run a query for visualization**